Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Bondi-Sachs Framework

 \subsubsection{Asymptotically flat solutions}

-The Bondi-Sachs field equations for Brans-Dicke theory in the Jordan frame have a similar hierarchy as in the Einstein frame (and as in GR).
-The trace-free part of $h_{AB}$ satisfies an evolution-type equation, and the scalar field satisfies the curved-space wave equation (also an evolution-type equation).
-The remaining metric functions $\beta$, $U^A$, and $V$ can be solved from hypersurface equations on surfaces of constant $u$ in terms of $h_{AB}$, $\lambda$, and integration constants known as the Bondi mass aspect and angular momentum aspect.
-The mass and angular momentum aspects satisfy the conservation-type equations.
-The full expressions for these evolution equations are rather lengthy.
-Instead, we will determine the metric functions and the evolution equations satisfied by these functions, when these quantities are expanded in a series in $1/r$.
+The Bondi-Sachs field equations for Brans-Dicke theory in the Jordan frame have a similar hierarchy as in the Einstein frame.
+The trace-free part of $h_{AB}$ satisfies an evolution equation, and the scalar field satisfies the curved-space wave equation (also an evolution equation).
+The remaining metric functions $\beta$, $U^A$, and $V$ can be solved from hypersurface equations on surfaces of constant $u$ in terms of $h_{AB}$, $\lambda$, and functions of integration known as the Bondi mass aspect and angular momentum aspect.
+The mass and angular momentum aspects satisfy the conservation equations.
+The full expressions for these equations are rather lengthy, though we give the expressions for the scalar wave equation and the hypersurface equations in Appendix~\ref{sec:app}.
+Thus, we will focus on determining the metric functions and the evolution equations satisfied by these functions when these quantities are expanded in a series in $1/r$.

-As in the Einstein frame, it is necessary to assume an expansion of the 2-metric $h_{AB}$ and the scalar field $\lambda$ as series in $1/r$, and the expansions of the remaining quantities will follow from the field equations.
+As in the Einstein frame, it is necessary to assume an expansion of the 2-metric $h_{AB}$ and the scalar field $\lambda$ as series in $1/r$, and the expansions of the remaining quantities will follow from the field equations and boundary conditions in Eq.~\eqref{eq:JframeBCs}.
 For the scalar field, we have

 The constant $\lambda_0$ is related to the gravitational constant\footnote{The relation between the gravitational constant and the scalar field in Brans-Dicke theory is given by $G(\lambda)=\frac{4+2\omega}{3+2\omega}\frac{1}{\lambda}$.
 If one assumes the experimentally measured value of $G$ at infinity to be $1$, $\lambda_0$ can be written in terms of the Brans-Dicke parameter $\omega$ as $\lambda_0=\frac{3+2\omega}{4+2\omega}$.}, and $\lambda_1$ is the leading-order non-constant part of the scalar field, which is closely connected to the additional polarization of the gravitational waves in Brans-Dicke theory.
 That $\lambda$ in Eq.~\eqref{eq:lambda_exp} has a similar expansion in $1/r$ as $\Phi$ in Eq.~\eqref{eq:Phi-fall-off} follows from the relation between $\lambda$ and $\Phi$ in Eq.~\eqref{eq:lambda_Phi}.